 After each matchday programme this season, we publish the regular column from the Coventry City board on our website.
-You can read Coventry City Chief Executive Dave Boddy's column from Saturday's game against Stoke City below:
+You can read Coventry City Chief Executive Dave Boddy's column from our game against Stoke City below:

 Good afternoon and welcome to the Coventry Building Society Arena for today’s game as we face Stoke City in the Sky Bet Championship.